pmenta/pmenta/README.md

 # Hi there 👋

 My name is João Martins, i'm from Brazil 🇧🇷.
-I'm a front-end developer passionate about what I do!
+I'm a full-stack developer focused on fron-end passionate about what I do!

 #### 🧠  "O conhecimento é a única coisa que ninguém pode tirar de você." 🧠